ResearchComputing/Documentation/docs/cloud/aws/lca1/getting-started/customer-permission-boundary.md

 Creation of new users and roles is permitted with a few caveats:

-* Users and roles must be assigned the `CustomerRolesPermissionBoundary` permissions boundary during creation.
+* Users and roles must be assigned the `oitcld-customer-roles-permission-boundary` permissions boundary during creation.
 * Customers take on the responsibility for managing and rotating any static credentials associated with AWS IAM users they create.

 ```{note}